mblondel/soft-dtw/README.rst

 What is it?
 -----------

 The celebrated dynamic time warping (DTW) [1] defines the discrepancy between two time series, of possibly variable length, as their minimal alignment cost.
 Although the number of possible alignments is exponential in the length of the two time series, [1] showed that DTW can be computed in only quadractic time using dynamic programming.

 Soft-DTW [2] proposes to replace this minimum by a soft minimum.
 Like the original DTW, soft-DTW can be computed in quadratic time using dynamic programming.
 However, the main advantage of soft-DTW stems from the fact that it is differentiable everywhere and that its gradient can also be computed in quadratic time.
-This enables to use soft-DTW as a loss function, between a ground-truth time series and a time series predicted by a neural network, trained end-to-end using backpropagation.
+This enables to use soft-DTW for time series averaging or as a loss function, between a ground-truth time series and a time series predicted by a neural network, trained end-to-end using backpropagation.

 Supported features
 ------------------

 * soft-DTW (forward pass) and gradient (backward pass) computations, implemented in Cython for speed
+* barycenters (time series averaging)

 Planned features
 -----------------

-* barycenters (time series averaging)
 * Chainer function
 * PyTorch function